guimauveb/tinyDLM/README.md

 ### Missing features I want to implement

     - [ ] Limit download speed
-    - [ ] Chose number of max simultaneous downloads
+    - [ ] Limit the number of max simultaneous downloads
     - [ ] Add multiple links at the same time
     - [ ] Schedule download start
     - [ ] Select download directory (transfers are stored in 'downloads')